October 22 + January 28, 1pm–3pm

 Queer Collage Collective's events are for healing, expression and the strengthening of mental health through creating art.
 They aim to provide an accountable space to facilitate anti-oppressive conversation.

 BIPOC Talk is a confidential, non-judgemental peer support service and safe space for BIPOC students.
 They provide holistically safe healing spaces for BIPOC students to work through their experiences while being supported by peers, as well as creating opportunities for BIPOC students to connect with one another and build community.

 Melanie graduated from Queen’s University in 2016 with a BAH in Art History and Indigenous Studies.
 She went on to complete her graduate program at the Toronto Art Therapy Institute where she graduated in 2018.
 Her thesis was titled The Ohén:ton Karihwatéhkwen Project: Introducing Art Therapy to Tyendinaga Mohawk Territory using the Haudenosaunee Thanksgiving Address.
 As an Indigenous Art Therapist, Melanie continues to be grounded in her Haudenosaunee culture and uses this understanding in her art healing practice.

-Yashfeen is a first-year Bachelor of Arts Honours student at Queen’s University with plans to major in Art History.
+Yashfeen is a second-year Bachelor of Arts Honours student at Queen’s University with plans to major in Art History.
 She was born and raised in Markham, Ontario and has a deep fascination with art history, especially regarding the relationship between fashion and art and how the two interact with one another.
 She is interested in exploring the cultural and social changes that have occurred in fashion and how that has influenced us in modern-day society.

 © 2021 Union Gallery | All Rights Reserved